Austin DWI Lawyer

 A person commits the offense of Driving While Intoxicated if they operate a motor vehicle in a public place while intoxicated.
 Public places include private property that is open to the public.
 The law applicable for DWI offenses is in Chapter 49 of the Texas Penal Code.
-So if you get a DWI in Austin, the same state law applies to cases in San Marcos, San Antonio, Waco and every other city in Texas.
+So if you get a DWI in Austin, the same state law applies to cases in San Marcos, Round Rock, Georgetown, Dripping Springs and every other city in Texas.
 While the DWI law is the same throughout the State of Texas, each prosecutor office will vary in the plea bargains offered.

 What is the difference between DWI and DUI in Texas.